RELATED TOPICS

 That depends on which major you choose.

-- Students in the Game development or Sound Design track will mainly focus on C++.
+- Students in the Game development or Game Sound Integration major will mainly focus on C++.

 - Independent Game Production students will learn to code in C#.

-- Game Graphics Production and 3D & Visual Effects students learn to script in Processing (JAVA), Python and other relevant scripting languages.
+- Game Graphics Production and 3D & Visual Effects students learn to script in Python

 Can I enrol for the English or Dutch programme?